This Proven Exercise Will Help You Destroy the Competition on the Start

 The block.
 The start.
 The dive.

-It’s the first thing we do in competition, and yet, it’s often the thing we spend the least amount of time on in swim practice.
+It’s the first thing we do in competition, and yet, it’s often the thing we spend the least amount of time on in training at the pool.

 For many swimmers, it’s an after-thought.